1Forge/javascript-forex-quotes/README.md

 # javascript-forex-quotes

-javascript-forex-quotes is a Javascript Library for fetching realtime forex quotes
+javascript-forex-quotes is a Javascript Library for fetching realtime forex quotes.
+See the examples for REST and WebSocket implementation in the /examples folder

 # Table of Contents